Rock engravings of Oued Djerat: Human figures and cultural elements

-The natural profiles, of men and women, with medium and pointed noses, thin lips and slightly protruding chins, are for 24 of them, clearly europoid.
 Some of the figures have a high cap in the shape of a rectangle, diamond or oval.
 One woman wears a semi-spherical headdress.
 The zoomorphic profiles, more or less identifiable, generally seem to be linked to sexual scenes.
 Several are cynocephalic, others have horns (station XVII), long hare ears (stations XXV and XXVI) or evoke felines (station XVII).
 One woman has a frog's head, another has ears as a head, both appear in a spread position.

 The men's clothing can be evoked by a line at the level of the belt, a triangle whose summit, placed at the height of the belt, suggests a small cloth or skin cover (station XXI), a loincloth or a real cover whose extremities fall between the legs or on the buttocks (often mistaken for a phallus).
 About fifteen characters, with (station XXVII) or without a loincloth, are provided with enormous sexes.
 The genitals are never drawn, no phallic case having been met moreover.
 The Caballine period also presents numerous ithyphallic figures (notably at stations IV, VI, VII, XIII, XVIII, XXXIV, XXXIX).

 The clothing of the women, whose breasts are often bare and whose hair is abundant, can be skirts which, tightened at the belt, go down a little above the ankle.
 Several figures have only a line on the belt (station XXIV), a band (station XXXVII) or a small triangular loincloth (station XXXI).
 At station L two diagonal bands cross the upper part of a female figure in the manner of suspenders.

 Several representations are particularly noteworthy.
 At station VIII (Ahana Rock), a bell-shaped head (about 70 cm high) is surmounted by a bun, tight at the base, from which a sort of tuft in the form of two small opposing horns emerges.
 At station XXVII a woman (135 cm high) with a cynomorphic profile is holding a smaller character who could be a child.
 She wears a truncated cone-shaped hat on her head, striped with parallel bands, perhaps of spartan material.
 The neck seems to be caught in a narrow, elongated straitjacket.
 On the chest three lines evoke necklaces.
 The breasts are elongated and pendulous, above a long dress that descends clearly below the ankles.